 Fort Wright, Kentucky

-Using a robust energy management solution with thorough reporting capabilities has allowed Kenton County to analyze their usage to make more data-driven decisions and validate their projects.
+Using a robust energy management solution with thorough reporting capabilities and ENERGY STAR integration has allowed them to analyze their usage to make more data-driven decisions and validate their projects.

 Energy is the second-highest line item in the budget of most educational institutions.
-It’s a fact Chris Baker and Rob Haney know all too well as Energy Systems Coordinator and Executive Director of Support Operations and Finance for Kenton County School District, the sixth-largest district in Kentucky.
-With 10 elementary schools, three middle schools, three high schools and two academies to oversee, what could have been an anxiety-provoking story of a district bleeding energy dollars is now just the opposite.
+It’s a fact Chris Baker and Rob Haney know all too well as Energy Systems Coordinator and Chief Operating Officer for Kenton County School District, the fifth-largest district in Kentucky.

 Why are they considered so successful?
-Here are just a few reasons to date.
+Here are just a few reasons that highlight their work from 2005, up to 2020:

 Let's go back to 2005.